jesse-wei/SAPsim/README.md

 - All SAP programs should fit in 16 addresses (0 to 15) because the program counter (`PC`) is 4-bit.
 - Initial values are `{PC: 0, Register A: 0, Register B: 0, FlagC: 0, FlagZ: 0, num_bits_in_registers: 8, Executing: 1}`.
 - `A` and `B` registers are unsigned and 8-bit by default.
-This is configurable via the `-b BITS` CLI option.
+Number of bits is configurable via the `-b BITS` CLI option.
 - Any value at a memory address is a byte.
   - An instruction is a Mnemonic representing an Opcode (4-bit) and an Arg (4-bit).
   - All data must fit in a byte.
 Specifically, the Mnemonic is a base-10 integer representing the first hexit, and the Arg is a base-10 integer representing the second hexit.